Killing Emacs means ending the execution of the Emacs process.

-parent process normally resumes control.
-The low-level primitive for
+resumes control.
+The low-level primitive for killing Emacs is

-This command exits the Emacs process and kills it.
+This command calls the hook kill-emacs-hook, then exits the Emacs process and kills it.

-If exit-data is an integer, then it is used as the exit status of the Emacs process.
+If exit-data is an integer, that is used as the exit status of the Emacs process.
 (This is useful primarily in batch operation; see Batch Mode.)

 If exit-data is a string, its contents are stuffed into the terminal input buffer so that the shell (or whatever program next reads input) can read them.